sc4311/CS-3733-Operating-Systems-assign01/README.md

-Need to run on WSL shell Ububtu
+Need to run on WSL shell Ubuntu